Jerk (music genre): Regional scenes

-While rooted in the US, the jerk scene gained further momentum in the UK, with the movement being regarded as a "new UK rap revolution".
-The British jerk scene only saw wider popularity in 2024, as spearheaded by artists like Fakemink as well as YT with his singles "Black and Tan" and "Prada or Celine".
-These releases were later followed by further contributions in the genre by artists such as Jim Legxacy, Len and Fimiguerrero.
+While rooted in the US, the jerk scene gained further momentum in the UK underground rap scene, with the movement being regarded as a "new UK rap revolution".
+The British jerk scene saw wider popularity in 2024, being spearheaded by artists like Fakemink as well as YT with his singles "Black and Tan" and "Prada or Celine".
+These releases were followed by further contributions in the genre by artists such as Jim Legxacy, EsDeeKid, Len, and Fimiguerrero.